gretak/Puzzle-React-Webpack/README.md

 4.Customise "back" button to go to the previous "level" 5.Use lifecycle events in the app
 6.Update sahre button to have correct title and the image(facebook developers)

+From Matt:
+7.Add instructions
+8.rename github repo
+9.update readme with the commands
+10.DRY - with router components (containers)